linhlevandlu/CNN_Beetles_Visualization/README.md

 It is used to test a trained model (convolutional neural network) on an image (in test set).

 # Notes:
-Because of limitting on Github.
+Because of the limitations of space on Github.
 We have not uploaded the trained model.
 Please contact with us to get trained model.
 Email address: linhlevandlu@gmail.com